DRK-512/Operating-Systems/README.md

 Each project is categorized based off section, and each project should have its own README

 For every project simply run the make command, then some executable will be generated<br>
-Note that some projects will create some sort of user input, so read the readmes if you need to<br>
+Note that some projects will require some sort of user input, so read the READMEs if you need to<br>
 To remove the executables properly, simply run <br>
 $ make clean